Skip to Main Content

 Biography

-Mark is working toward becoming a certified public accountant and formerly was an associate at Big 4 accounting firm KPMG, where he gained experience guiding clients through mergers and acquisitions.
+Mark previously worked as an associate at the Big 4 accounting firm KPMG, where he gained experience guiding clients through mergers and acquisitions.

 Experience